 In addition, Cunard wanted the large crowds expected to gather on either side of the Mersey to be able to view the historic spectacle live on big screens.
 The footage had to be consistently reliable and of the highest broadcast quality.

-The SIS LIVE project planning team had a very short timeframe to establish which parts of its comprehensive connectivity infrastructure would be best utilised in facilitating the live-to-air coverage.
+The NEP Connect project planning team had a very short timeframe to establish which parts of its comprehensive connectivity infrastructure would be best utilised in facilitating the live-to-air coverage.
 However, its wide live broadcast experience over fibre, satellite, microwave and internet, together with its long-held planning policy of seeking out potential pitfalls and building in contingency plans, meant resilient connectivity was assured.

 Project leaders worked closely with Cunard’s marketing team throughout to ensure expectations were met in terms of maximum, consistently excellent brand exposure over multiple media platforms.
-SIS LIVE’s expertise meant it could effectively deliver live broadcast quality coverage simultaneously over each platform.
+NEP Connect’s expertise meant it could effectively deliver live broadcast quality coverage simultaneously over each platform.

-“This could not have happened without the hard work and close collaboration of SIS LIVE.”
+“This could not have happened without the hard work and close collaboration of NEP Connect.”

-Three trucks from SIS LIVE’s fleet were deployed, all with uplink engineers well practiced in liaising with various camera crews to facilitate live broadcasts.
+Three trucks from NEP Connect’s fleet were deployed, all with uplink engineers well practiced in liaising with various camera crews to facilitate live broadcasts.
 The company also has established working relationships with the UK’s major news channels.

 The high-profile event, staged on a Bank Holiday Monday in May 2015, attracted crowds estimated at over a million people along both sides of the Mersey.